william-masdon-oracle/ai-gpu-solutions/tritonllm_inference/oke/oke.md

 3. Copy the `ssh_to_operator` command and execute in Terminal.

+## Task 3: Access Triton

-4. Some commands to check the OKE status and configuration once connected to the operator:
+1. Some commands to check the OKE status and configuration once connected to the operator:
-    * ```k get all -A```: this allows you to review and confirm if the pod and the service are created, and to collect the values needed to test the model query.
+    ```k get all -A``` \
+    This allows you to review and confirm if the pod and the service are created, and to collect the values needed to test the model query.

-    * You can test the model query with the following curl command: ```curl -X POST http://<External_LB_IP>:8000/v2/models/ensemble/generate -d '{"text_input": "What is machine learning?", "max_tokens": 20, "bad_words": "", "stop_words": ""}'```
+2. You can test the model query with the following curl command: ```curl -X POST http://<External_LB_IP>:8000/v2/models/ensemble/generate -d '{"text_input": "What is machine learning?", "max_tokens": 20, "bad_words": "", "stop_words": ""}'```

 ## Acknowledgements